stevelacey/cardserver/README.md

 Caching
 -------

-Cardserver serves basic caching headers and works great with Cloudflare
+Cardserver serves basic caching headers and works great with Cloudflare, generated images are cached in `/tmp/cards` and replaced after 1 week, empty the directory if you want to clear the cache

 The script serves a cache maxage of a week, and requires `.png` file extension so that Cloudflare will cache it without any additional configuration (page rules are required otherwise)